Naranjo

 Naranjo (Wak Kab'nal in Mayan) is a Pre-Columbian Maya city in the Petén Basin region of Guatemala.
 It was occupied from about 500 BC to 950 AD, with its height in the Late Classic Period.
 The site is part of Yaxha-Nakum-Naranjo National Park.
 The city lies along the Mopan and Holmul rivers, and is about 50 km east of the site of Tikal.
 Naranjo has been the victim of severe looting.
 The site is known for its polychrome ceramic style.

 The emblem glyph of the Naranjo is transliterated as Sa'aal “the place where (maize) gruel abounds.”
 The Naranjo dynastic rulers are said to be the "Holy Lords of Sa'aal."

 Layout of site

 The area of Naranjo covers at least 8 km^{2} with the urban center covering about 2.25 km^{2}.
 There are currently 389 recorded buildings in the central area and over 900 around the center.

 The epicenter consists of six triadic complexes, two ballcourts, two palace compounds, and one E-group.
 C-9 is the largest triadic complex in the city.
 Structure C-9 is the complexes main pyramid, and the Largest at the site.
 Because it occupies the top of a natural hill with a cave located inside, it is a perfect place to be categorized as a ‘sacred mountain’.

 A hieroglyphic stairway, that is believed to have been taken from Caracol, was added to structure B-18 sometime in the seventh century AD.

+Hydrogeology and Lowland Seasonal Wetland Dynamics

+The site core of Naranjo is strategically situated on an elevated karstic plateau flanked by the floodplains of the Mopan River and Holmul River drainage basins.
+Because the central core lacks direct perennial river access, urban sustainment relied on an integrated network of modified seasonal bajos, artificial water reservoirs (aguadas), and plastered masonry cisterns (chultunes) engineered to store monsoon runoff for the dry season.